White House: No apparent disruption from vaccine mandate - KTVZ

 Associated Press

 WASHINGTON (AP) — The Biden administration’s vaccine mandate for millions of federal workers seems to be working, with no apparent disruption to law enforcement, intelligence-gathering or holiday travel.
-On Tuesday, one day after the deadline for compliance, 92% of the 3.5 million federal workers covered by Biden’s mandate reported to the government that they are at least partially vaccinated, according to White House officials.
-In total, 96.5% of employees have been deemed in compliance with the policy.
-A breakdown on compliance by federal agency is expected later Wednesday.
-White House officials say the most important lesson for businesses from the federal experience is that once they take the first step toward requirements, their workers will follow.
+The White House says 92% of the 3.5 million federal workers covered by Biden’s mandate reported to the government that they are at least partially vaccinated.
+According to data provided by the White House Wednesday, the highest number of partial vaccinations by the deadline was at the Agency for International Development, which had 97.8%, followed closely by the Department of Health and Human Services at 96.4% and State Department at 96.1% The department with the least number of partially vaccinated employees was the Agriculture Department, at 86.1%